fatso83/retry-dynamic-import/README.md

 ### React utility

 Additionallly, you can `import reactLazyWithRetry from '@fatso83/retry-dynamic-import/react-lazy'` for a utility that can be used instead of React.lazy() for lazy imports with retries.
-In version 1.* this was exposed on root, but most bundles were [unable to tree-shake React][issue-1], so I decided to make a breaking change for version 2 that exposes it as subpath export.
+In version 1.* this was exposed on root, but most bundlers were [unable to tree-shake React][issue-1], so I decided to make a breaking change for version 2 that exposes it as subpath export.

 _React is an _optional_ dependency of this package_, which means you can use it with Svelte or VanillaJS without pulling in extra dependencies by specifying `npm install --omit=optional`, but if you use the `react-lazy` sub-export you will of course need to have React in your dependency tree :)